-Resident children with disabilities parentally-placed in a non-public school continue to be eligible for the provision of a free and appropriate public education (FAPE) from the school district where the child resides.
+Resident children with disabilities parentally-placed in a nonpublic school continue to be eligible for the provision of a free and appropriate public education (FAPE) from the school district where the child resides.
+This includes Rule 13 exempt home schools as they meet the definition in 92 NAC § 51-015.03A2, "Elementary school shall mean . . . children attending nonpublic schools that are exempt from approval or accreditation pursuant to 92 NAC 12 and 92 NAC 13."

-This dual delivery system aligns with Nebraska statute which requires public school districts to make the provision of a free appropriate public education (FAPE) available for all resident children.
+This dual delivery system aligns with Nebraska statute which requires public school districts to make the provision of a FAPE available for all resident children.